Taurophylax/protocol-analyzer/README.md

 ## Notes
 Speech-to-text uses Google's speech recognition API and uses lossless audio for best results.
-The data extraction utilizes custom GPT 4.0 API calls The audio, text input, and extracted data are NOT stored anywhere unless it is intentionally being saved to a database or file.
+The data extraction utilizes custom GPT 3.5 (GPT 4.0 coming soon) API calls The audio, text input, and extracted data are NOT stored anywhere unless it is intentionally being saved to a database or file.
 I am not responsible if any data is stored by Google or Open AI servers.